justinclee24/World_Weather_Analysis/README.md

-# World_Weather_Analysis
+# World Weather Analysis
-World wide hotel and lodging analysis based on weather trends
+World wide hotel and lodging analysis based on weather trends of over 500 cities and towns.